experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 :[T-USB Connector Mapping](../pinouts/T-USB_WITH_ALT_CONNECTOR_PINOUT.md)

 ### Multiplexing USB

 The i.MX8 has two USB busses.
 USB1(supports OTG) and USB2(Host mode only).

-The USB 3.0 superspeed USB1/USB2 from the SoM are multiplexed using HD3SS3220 and controlled by MUX_USB3_SEL pins.
+The USB 3.0 superspeed USB1/USB2 from the SoM are multiplexed using CBTL04083 and controlled by MUX_USB3_SEL pins.
 The USB-C connector Alt. mode is managed by HD3SS460.
+<mark>The default(SEL = low?) state is to connect USB2 to USB-C plug via HD3SS460.</mark>

 ![Connecting USB 3.0 data and Alt.
 Mode](./USB-C-alt-mux.jpg)